-Trigger warning: Please be aware that the film Pieces Of A Woman starring Vanessa Kirby, which premiered on Netflix on 7th of January, 2021 contains scenes that could possibly be upsetting or triggering for anyone who has been affected by pregnancy loss or the death of a baby.
+Trigger warning: Please be aware that the film Pieces Of A Woman starring Vanessa Kirby contains scenes that you may find upsetting or triggering.

-Vanessa Kirby gives a powerful portrayal of a bereaved mother in Pieces Of A Woman.
+Vanessa Kirby gives a powerful portrayal of a bereaved mother in Netflix's Pieces Of A Woman.
 Sands is here to provide support for individuals affected by the issues portrayed in the film.

 In these challenging times when bereaved families need support more than ever, we are doing all we can to ensure Sands is here to respond to anyone who needs us.

-If you would like to make a difference for bereaved families today, and by saving lives in the future, please make a donation to Sands - simply click the button below to give as much as you can.
+If you would like to make a difference for bereaved families today, and help save lives in the future, find out how you can support our vital work.